Magnus Riisnæs

-Magnus Bech Riisnæs (born 4 November 2004) is a Norwegian footballer who plays as a midfielder for Bodø/Glimt.
+Magnus Bech Riisnæs (born 4 November 2004) is a Norwegian professional footballer who plays as a midfielder for Bodø/Glimt.

-Career
+Club career

-He played youth football for Lørenskog IF, before joining the academy of Vålerenga Fotball in 2019.
+Riisnæs played youth football for Lørenskog, before joining the academy of Vålerenga in 2019.
 He made his first team debut at age 16, as a substitute in the cup match against rivals Lyn in July 2021.
-He made his Eliteserien debut for Vålerenga as a substitute against Mjøndalen IF in December 2021.
+He made his Eliteserien debut for Vålerenga as a substitute against Mjøndalen in December 2021.

+On 15 July 2025, Riisnæs signed for Eliteserien club FK Bodø/Glimt for a fee of €2.5 million.
+He joined on a four-year contract until June 2029.
+The number 23 was handed to him upon his arrival.
+He made his debut for the club in a 1–0 away win against Fredrikstad in the Eliteserien, coming on as a late substitute.
+His first start was in a 7–1 victory against Kristiansund BK.
+He scored his first goal against Odds BK.
+His first trophy with the club was the 2025-26 Norgesmesterskapet.

+International career

+Since 2019, Riisnæs has played for the Norway U16, U18, U19 and U21.

+Style of Play

+Riisnæs usually plays as a central midfielder, but can also play as a right-back or right winger.

 Personal life

 Magnus Bech Riisnæs is the son of former footballer Dag Riisnæs.